 The Department of Comparative Studies offers M.A. and Ph.D. degrees focused on the critical study of culture, power, and difference, as well as a graduate minor in Comparative Cultural Studies and a graduate interdisciplinary specialization in Comparative Literature.

-Graduate work in Comparative Studies is interdisciplinary and cross-cultural, addressing complex processes of cultural change, stability, and interaction, with particular attention to the construction of knowledge and the dynamics of power and authority.
-Questions of difference—racial, gender, sexual, class, ethnic, national—and the ways in which those categorizations inform and are informed by other discourses and practices are central to scholarship in comparative studies.
+Graduate work in Comparative Studies addressing complex processes of cultural change, stability, and interaction, with particular attention to the construction of knowledge and the dynamics of power and authority.
+Graduate students in the Comparative Studies are distinguished by their interdisciplinarity, their interest in community-based and public-facing humanities scholarship, and their hands-on engagement with collaborative research and transformative pedagogy.

 Some links on this page are to .pdf files.
 If you need these files in a more accessible format, please contact firstname.lastname@example.org.
 PDF files require the use of Adobe Acrobat Reader software to open them.
 If you do not have Reader, you may use the following link to Adobe to download it for free at: Adobe Acrobat Reader.